Yuricst/HighFidelityEphemerisModel.jl/docs/src/tutorials/perturbations.md

 ## Combining perturbations

 Flags compose in a single parameter object.
-The example below uses the legacy interpolated backend (compatible with `EnsembleThreads` and `ForwardDiff`) and enables spherical harmonics, SRP, and [...]
+The example below uses the legacy interpolated backend (compatible with `EnsembleThreads` and `ForwardDiff`) and enables spherical harmonics, SRP, and drag together.
+For new non-SPICE workflows, prefer `EphemeridesParameters` when the needed kernels are available through Ephemerides.jl.

 ```julia
 naif_ids = ["399", "301", "10"]     # Earth-centered inertial frame